Animal Law 101

 As animal law continues to rapidly develop, along with interest from students, practitioners, and academics, it is increasingly recognized as a cutting-edge and important new field.
 Harvard Magazine’s feature article, “Are Animals ‘Things’?”, provides a good overview of animal law’s expansion.

-In 2008, a historic collaborative effort between Lewis & Clark Law School in Portland, Ore., and the Animal Legal Defense Fund created the Center for Animal Law Studies (CALS), which offers the most extensive animal law curriculum in the world, including nearly 30 distinct animal law courses, a summer program, and an Animal Law Certificate for law students who wish to specialize in animal law.
+In 2008, a historic collaborative effort between Lewis & Clark Law School in Portland, OR, and the Animal Legal Defense Fund created the Center for Animal Law Studies (CALS), which offers the most extensive animal law curriculum in the world, including nearly 30 distinct animal law courses, a summer program, and an Animal Law Certificate for law students who wish to specialize in animal law.
 In 2012, CALS further expanded its educational offerings by launching the first animal law LL.M.
 (Master of Laws) program.

-Other indicators of growth include an increase in animal law journals, textbooks and publications; the proliferation of bar association animal law sections and committees; the creation of dedicated animal cruelty prosecution units in District Attorneys’ offices around the country; more opportunities for paid careers in animal law; and the steady expansion of the Animal Legal Defense Fund’s Pro Bono Program.
+Other indicators of growth include an increase in animal law journals, textbooks and publications; the proliferation of bar association animal law sections and committees; the creation of dedicated animal cruelty prosecution units in District Attorneys’ offices around the country; more opportunities for paid careers in animal law; and the steady expansion of the Animal Legal Defense Fund’s pro bono program.

 The Animal Legal Defense Fund has supported this growth with increased educational resources and academic opportunities for the next generation of animal lawyers, including fellowships, clerkships, scholarships, project and travel grants, educational and networking events, and free outreach materials.
 For an updated list of opportunities for students, see our law student & student chapter resources and events & opportunities pages.